dcartist/Full-Stack-Challenge/README.md

 - Must have an about page where it talks about the project and how to maneuver through your project

-- Have a repository under your GitHub account (do not fork this repo).
+- Have a repository under your GitHub account.

 - You can use Bootstrap, Bulma, Tailwind CSS, Material UI, Semantic UI, etc.